Corenegasore123/BEAT-PHENOMENA/README.md

 If you find this project useful, please consider:

 - ⭐ **Starring the repository** - It helps others discover this tool!
-- 🐛 **Reporting bugs** - Help us improve by reporting issues
-- 💡 **Suggesting features** - Share your ideas for improvements
-- 📢 **Sharing** - Tell others about this tool
 - 🤝 **Contributing** - Submit pull requests with improvements

-### Questions or Issues?

-If you have questions or run into issues:

-1. Check the [Issues](../../issues) page for existing discussions
-2. Open a [new issue](../../issues/new) if your question hasn't been answered
-3. Provide as much detail as possible (browser version, error messages, screenshots)

 ---